 - 4.6 The following restrictions apply: - i.
-In a physical courtroom, the media party must satisfy the presiding judge that the operation of the cameras will not be obstructive or unduly obtrusive, either visibly or audibly.
+The media party must satisfy the presiding judge that the operation of the cameras will not be obstructive or unduly obtrusive, either visibly or audibly.
 Microphones must be placed only in such positions and operated only in such a way so as not to pick up any speech which does not form part of the formal proceedings in court.
 Any such speech unintentionally recorded must not be broadcast.
 Lapel microphones must not be used. - ii.
 The presiding judge has the right to satisfy himself, or herself, that the recording of the proceedings does not interfere with the working of the court and that there is no risk to the administration of justice. - iii.
 The media party is able to record in court when the press and/or public are present.
 If reporting restrictions are in place, no material can be broadcast until after such restrictions have been lifted.
 It is open to the presiding judge to revoke or qualify permission to record as he, or she, sees fit at any stage in the light of circumstances which emerge in connection with the proceedings.
 In particular, he, or she, is entitled to require that any part of the proceedings be excluded from being recorded where he, or she, is satisfied that this would not be in accordance with the interests of justice. - iv.
 The media party must not use additional lighting when recording in the courtroom. - v.
 Where practicable, and in consultation with the liaison officer, the media party must place signs within the court building to the effect that recording is taking place.
-These must display contact details for the production team. - vi.
+These must display contact details for the production team in the event that a member of the public, who may be featured in general shots, does not wish to be included in the broadcast.

+vi.
 Cameras, cables and microphones must be installed at a time mutually agreed with the liaison officer and the media party.
+SCTS is not liable for any damage or theft of recording equipment.
 The media party must consult with the liaison officer in regard to the recording arrangements.